-Updated: Feb 22
+Updated: Feb 28

 Here are some thoughts about staying consistent with your running throughout the holidays.

-Take your stress into account
+5. Take your stress into account

-More commonly, I recommend my athletes use that extra time to build habits they might not have fully cemented yet, like strength and mobility, PT-style exercises, etc. For many athletes, this can be something that slips through the cracks, and having a week with a little extra time to work on that can give you benefits for awhile, even if the habit doesn’t stick!
+For many athletes, I recommend using that extra time to build habits they might not have fully cemented yet, like strength and mobility, PT-style exercises, etc. For many athletes, this can be something that slips through the cracks during our busy weeks, and having a week with a little extra time to work on that can give you benefits for awhile, even if the habit doesn’t stick!

 No matter what you do, leave plenty of time relax and enjoy this time of year.
-I wish you and your family a great last few weeks of 2019, and a stellar 2020!
+I wish you and your family a great last few weeks of 2022, and a stellar 2023!